 The SDA has the authority to cooperate and act in conjunction with other federal, state, or local organizations in the promotion and advancement of industrial, commercial, agricultural, and recreational developments within the City of Shinnston and Harrison County; and to furnish money and credit, land and industrial sites, technical assistance, and other such aid as may be deemed requisite to approved and deserving applicants for the promotion, development, and conduct of all kinds of business activity within Shinnston.
 One of its current endeavors is to raise money to restore the Christmas Lights hung in downtown Shinnston each year.

-The City of Shinnston is applying to be included in the next phase of the State’s Home Rule program.
-A copy of the home rule application is available for public review at the city office building, 40 Main Street, during regular business hours Monday-Friday 8:00 a.m.-4:30 p.m.
+The City of Shinnston is included in the State’s Home Rule program.
+A copy of the home rule provision is available for public review at the city office building, 40 Main Street, during regular business hours Monday-Friday 8:00 a.m.-4:30 p.m.